slfritchie/msgdropsim/README.md

   * The sources for these are `distrib_counter_bad1_sim.erl` through `distrib_counter_bad5_sim.erl`.

+All of the buggy simulator code in a file `foo.erl` has a corresponding text file called `foo.txt` which contains:

+* Instructions on how to run the test case
+* Output from the test case
+* Annotations within the output, marked by `%%` characters, that help explain what the output means.

-The previous section mentioned the `foo.txt` file that has annotated simulator output and discussion of what's wrong with each implementation, e.g. `echo_bad1_sim.txt` and `distrib_counter_bad1_sim.txt`.
+The `foo.txt` file has annotated simulator output and discussion of what's wrong with each implementation, e.g. `echo_bad1_sim.txt` and `distrib_counter_bad1_sim.txt`.